 Embryos and Stem Cell Research

-Stem cells are a basic building block of the human body: they have both the ability to develop into more specialized cells, such as heart muscle cells, brain cells, or blood cells, and the ability to divide indefinitely, making them extremely important in cell repair and human development.
+Stem cells are a basic building block of the human body.
+They possess two remarkable abilities: they can develop into specialized cells such as cardiomuscular, brain, or blood cells, and they can divide indefinitely.
+These features make them an indispensable ingredient in human cell repair and development.

-Stem cells are often used for regenerative medicine, such as producing new cells to replace diseased cells in people with spinal cord injuries, Alzheimer’s, or Parkinson’s.
-In some cases, stem cells can even be used to grow new tissue for use in transplants.
-Stem cells are also used in many types of research: they can be programmed to act like diseased cells that will be targeted by a drug, so that the drug can then be tested on the cells.
-Stem cells are also used for studying the development of cells, diseases, and, in the case of embryonic stem cells, people.
+Stem cells are often used for regenerative medicine.
+For example, they can produce new cells in order to replace diseased cells in people with spinal cord injuries, Alzheimer’s, or Parkinson’s.
+In some instances, stem cells can even be used to grow new tissue for use in transplants.
+Stem cells have also become an important part of medical research.
+They can be programmed to behave like the diseased cells that will be targeted by a specific drug, and then that drug can be tested on the stem cells.
+More generally, stem cells are useful in studying the development of cells, diseases, and, in the case of human embryonic stem cells, people.

-“Isn’t it great to start a field and then to end it?”
-Dr. Thomson said in an interview with the New York Times in 2007.
-Although he sees the field as closed, many still consider embryonic stem cells as ethical research subjects, and embryonic lives continue to be destroyed for research purposes.
+“Isn’t it great to start a field and then end it?”
+Dr. Thomson remarked in a 2007 interview with the New York Times.
+Although he considers the field “ended,” many people across the globe still see embryonic stem cells as ethically viable research subjects.
+And so embryonic human lives continue to be destroyed for the sake of medical research.

-In addition to this, stem cells taken postnatally from the umbilical cord and placenta have shown great promise and are both “low-cost” and “pain-free.”
-In fact, parents can choose to donate cord blood to a blood bank for use in transplants or curing serious diseases — and no life is lost or endangered in the process.
-The utilitarian reasons for using embryonic stem cells are becoming fewer and farther between.
+In addition, stem cells that are collected postnatally from the umbilical cord and placenta have shown great promise.
+Both are “low-cost” and “pain-free.”
+In fact, parents can choose to donate umbilical cord blood to a blood bank, and this blood is useful in transplants and in curing serious diseases.

 Addressing Common Arguments